 “Doctor Renwick, will there be a lot of pain involved in the change?”
 Kristen asked hesitantly.
 “I’ve only heard rumors and the material we were given didn’t cover that, but I have to assume there will be some.”

 The physician turned off the screen with his remote and then put both hands into the pockets of his smock.
 The look on his face confirmed the botanist’s words before he spoke.
 “Yes, I’m sorry to say that you will have to endure a bit of pain to go through the transformation,” he answered quietly.
 “If you were only going to grow claws and fur, you wouldn’t have much to be concerned about, but when your body goes through these kinds of changes, everything from muscle tissue, blood vessels and even bone material will reform to the hybrid design.
 That is not going to happen overnight, but you will not feel all the changes.
 Most of it will be mild discomfort, but I’m afraid that some of it will be painful.”

 “We are authorized to dispense some pain reducers to ease the worst of it,” Marcy added, “but standard painkillers actually interfere with the McEwen process.
 The meds we use were specifically engineered for our use, but they are not terribly strong.
 All they can do is lessen the pain to make it more tolerable.”

 “I knew there was torture involved,” Barrett grumbled beneath his breath.
-The doctor looked at him with a brief look of irritation before he continued.
+The doctor looked at him with a brief look of irritation.

 “This is one of the reasons you are given a last opportunity to enact the escape clause before the process begins,” Renwick told them.
 “Each of you must consider what you will go through in order to make the transformation.
 The prize money will be rewarded only to those who fulfill their contracts.”